Tegas/guides/molten-core/garr.md

 ## Summary
 * Assign warlocks to banish adds, remaining adds must have tank assigned.
 * Tank Garr in middle of room.
-* Kill adds one at a time by moving them near the wall and killing them at ranged.
-When they die they inflict 2k damage in 15 yard radius and launching targets in the air.
+* Kill adds one at a time by moving them near the wall and killing them at range.
+When they die they explode inflicting 2k fire damage in 15 yard radius and launching targets in the air.

 ## Dispel
 * Magma Shackles (magic) from tanks that are actively moving adds to the kill location